AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-06-01-github-pages-vs-netlify.md

 You can also use the [Change of Address Tool](https://support.google.com/webmasters/answer/9370220?hl=en) right there in Google Search Console to migrate your old site's traffic to your new one, once you've set up 301 redirects.

-{% include picture.html img="migration" ext="PNG" alt="Migrating my old search engine results to my new domain" %}
+{% include picture.html img="migration" ext="png" alt="Migrating my old search engine results to my new domain" %}

 Currently, I host my new site's content under a private GitHub repo, with a custom domain configured in Netlify.
 My `.github.io` domain is still up and visible in Google, but it redirects to my new site.